kubecost/docs/install-and-configure/install/cloud-integration/README.md

 ```
 kubecostProductConfigs:
   cloudAccountMapping:
-    guestbook-123456: "Guestbook"
+    ACCOUNT_ID: "ACCOUNT_NAME"
 ```

 You will see these changes reflected in Kubecost's UI on the Overview page under Cloud Costs Breakdown.
-These example accounts could benefit from being renamed:
+These example account IDs could benefit from being renamed:

 ![Cloud Costs Breakdown](/images/cloudcostsbreakdown.png)